DFE-Digital/dfe-complete-conversions-transfers-and-changes/doc/workflows/README.md

 *   [Actions](./section-properties-tasks-task-properties-actions.md "A list of actions which collectively make up a task") – `/schemas/section#/properties/tasks/items/properties/actions`

 *   [List of sections](./tasklist-properties-list-of-sections.md "A list of names of section definition files, in the order they should appear") – `/schemas/tasklist#/properties/sections`

+*   [Sub-actions](./multi-checkbox-properties-sub-actions.md "A list of the individual items to appear as checkboxes within the action") – `/schemas/actions/multi-checkbox#/properties/sub-actions`

+*   [Sub-actions](./multi-checkbox-properties-sub-actions.md "A list of the individual items to appear as checkboxes within the action") – `/schemas/actions/multi-checkbox#/properties/sub-actions`

 *   [Tasks](./section-properties-tasks.md "A list of tasks within a section") – `/schemas/section#/properties/tasks`